2013 Member Communications Award Winners

-Solicitations for the award can be received from District Branch/State Associations or other APA constituent groups such as Members in Training (MIT); Early Career Psychiatrists (ECP); Assembly Allied Organization Liaisons (AAOL); and Minority Under-Represented (MUR).
+Solicitations for the award can be received from District Branch/State Associations or other APA constituent groups such as Resident-Fellow Members (RFM); Early Career Psychiatrists (ECP); Assembly Allied Organization Liaisons (AAOL); and Minority Under-Represented (MUR).
 Each APA Member Group has an opportunity to select from only one of the four categories below and submit the entry form accordingly.
 An award can be won in successive years.

 Entries will be judged based on the following categories:

 - Overall Communications Plan award category establishes and executes a communication outreach plan that tackles a specific issue important to the profession or patients.
 Examples of an ideal communication plan include: raising awareness among the public and the press; organizing a grassroots advocacy outreach activity/ project/or event; utilizing multi-media formats (webinars, video, social media) to educate the public or colleagues on a particular issue; or an advocacy outreach plan that engages other medical specialties, the public, or colleagues.

 - The e-Newsletters category acknowledges a high quality, engaging, timely, & resourceful e-Newsletter that keeps the reader interested, informed, and involved.
 The e-Newsletter must include and display the archive frequency setting.